Epoxide: Uses

 3,4-Epoxycyclohexylmethyl-3',4'-epoxycyclohexane carboxylate, precursor to coatings.

 Epoxidized linolein, a major component of epoxidized soybean oil (ESBO), a commercially important plasticizer.

 Benzene oxide exists in equilibrium with the oxepin isomer.

 Ethylene oxide is widely used to generate detergents and surfactants by ethoxylation.
 Its hydrolysis affords ethylene glycol.
 It is also used for sterilisation of medical instruments and materials.

 The reaction of epoxides with amines is the basis for the formation of epoxy glues and structural materials.
 A typical amine-hardener is triethylenetetramine (TETA).

+Ethyl methylphenylglycidate is used as an artificial strawberry scent and flavor.

 Safety

-Epoxides are alkylating agents, making many of them highly toxic.
+Some epoxides, such as the trichothecene mycotoxins and the plastic precursor epichlorohydrin are highly toxic alkylating agents.